Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/PRESENTATION.md

 1) Translate Whitespace to plain text and print out the result
 2) Translate a command written in Whitespace and execute it directly

-In order for this to work, we first needed to understand how Whitespace functions.
-There are three important values that Whitespace uses

-- ASCII value 32 represents a space
-- ASCII value 9 represents a tab
-- ASCII value 10 represents *line feed*, or a new line.

-Our interpreter is ran with one command in the terminal: make whitespace.
-The option added determines the outcome:
+Our interpreter runs with one command in the terminal: make whitespace.
+The option added determines what is printed as a result:

 Printing the Whitespace from a file in plain text:
 >make whitespace ARGS="-p [FILE NAME]'